gaprot/ImmersalKit/README.md

 immersalKit.mapManager.loadMap(mapId: 127558)
 ```

+> [!NOTE]
-**Note**: ImmersalKit automatically handles position transformation, but visibility control is the app's responsibility.
+> ImmersalKit automatically handles position transformation, but visibility control is the app's responsibility.
 You may want to hide maps until localization succeeds.

 ### 3. Map Resources